jbaek/gx_tutorial/README.md

-* This is a very simple and contrived pipeline that fetches data from a url and writes a CSV locally.
+* This is a very simple and contrived pipeline that fetches data from a url and writes a CSV locally employees.csv
 * Then the CSV file is parsed and when the Description column is “ACADEMIC FOUNDATION”, the “Leave” column is incremented by one.
-And the entire row is written to a new CSV file.
+And the entire row is written to a new CSV file employess_filered.csv

 ### Tutorial